 The University Symphony Orchestra presents a rich diversity of orchestral, operatic, and orchestral-choral repertoire.
 The Symphony Orchestra is comprised of student instrumentalists, many of whom are music majors, and is open for membership by audition for students across the University as well as community volunteers.

 Music majors focusing on string performance must participate in Symphony Orchestra as their major ensemble.
 Auditions take place the two days before classes begin each semester.
-Students must play a prepared piece and sight read.
-Sign up here.

 The mission of the orchestra is to deliver an outstanding music education for our students, and to perform at the highest level with passion, energy, and commitment.
 String auditions will be Monday, Aug.
 20, 2019, 1:30PM-4:30PM.
 Sign up for auditions here.

 October 13, 8:00PM: Hammer Theater——Pasquale Esposito Celebrates Italian Piazzas

 October 24, 7:30PM: Hammer Theater——Frankenstein!!